-With the stigma of mental health slowly eroding, and all kinds of people coming out with their own stories, I finally feel comfortable revealing my mental health journey.
+With the stigma of mental health slowly eroding, and people divulging their own stories, I finally feel comfortable revealing the details of my mental health journey.

-This is my personal story about how a red-headed, freckle-faced young girl filled with wonder and optimism lived in a house filled with chaos and violence and how she overcame the resulting mental health issues she endured.
-Luckily, mine is a feel-good mental health journey and I hope it inspires others who may be suffering.
+This is my personal story about how a red-headed, freckle-faced, giggly young girl lived in a house filled with chaos and violence and how she overcame the resulting mental health issues she endured.
+Luckily, mine is a feel-good mental health journey and I now live in the present with intention and I hope it inspires others who may be suffering.

 By nature, I am a jovial and optimistic person.
 If I weren’t I don’t think I would have been able to overcome the trauma I endured repeatedly in my childhood.
 That said, physiologically, repetitive trauma affects the circuitry in your brain and stunts your emotional development.
 So there was much to overcome physiologically, mentally, and emotionally.

 For the first 13 years of my life, I lived in a home filled with chaos and fear.
 Sometimes those feelings get set off today in very benign situations.
 I live with Post Traumatic Stress Disorder and have Generalized Anxiety Disorder.